UPDATE: Check out our guides on Authentication and Sharing Sounds for the most recent information.

 This is how the connection flow looks for the user…

-The app can store the key so that the user doesn't have to log in the next time he wants to upload a track.
-The key will work until the user revokes the access in his SoundCloud account settings.
+The app can store the key so that the user doesn’t have to log in the next time they want to upload a track.
+The key will work until the user revokes the access in their SoundCloud account settings.

 To try the connection flow, check out the following apps: Connect with SoundCloud demo on the web SoundCloud for iPhone SoundCloud for Android